Commercial and industrial (C&I) loans are loans for businesses. They are usually short-term, secured loans, but they do not need to be.

 C&I lending is an important—and growing—part of U.S. banking.
 In June 2020, C&I loans totaled more than $2.9 trillion in loans were in place, up from $1.065 trillion in 2000.

 What Are C&I Loans Used For?

-Working capital.
-Working capital loans are short-term loans to help a business with cash-flow needs.
+Working capital: Working capital loans are short-term loans to help a business with cash-flow needs.
 Two times in the life of a business when it might need extra cash are at startup and during expansion.
-At these times, the outflow of cash is greater than cash coming in, until new customers and payments can be generated.
+At these times, the outflow of cash is greater than cash coming in, at least until new customers and payments can be generated.

-Capital financing.
-To expand and grow, small businesses need new equipment and machinery and other capital (property) items.
+Capital financing: To expand and grow, small businesses need new equipment and machinery and other capital items.
 A C&I loan can help open a warehouse, set up a production line, make repairs or renovations to existing facilities, furnish a retail store, or purchase an inventory of products.

-A line of Credit.
 A credit line is a way to put cash in your business bank account, and its advantage is that you only pay interest on the amount you take out.
-A credit line may be secured or not secured, based on the circumstances; non-secured credit is financed at a higher interest rate.
+A credit line may be secured or unsecured, though unsecured credit will likely come with a higher interest rate.

 Factoring is a way to get funding by using accounts receivable as collateral.
 The receivables are steeply discounted, but you can get the cash quickly.

 There are a few things you may or may not need to get a C&I loan.
 Your requirements will depend on your personal situation, but it's better to over-prepare for your application process.

 You will likely need collateral—assets you can contribute as security for the loan.
 Loans that are secured with assets are easier to get and have lower interest rates.
 Unsecured loans are difficult for startups to get.
 Lenders want collateral they can sell to recover at least some of the loan amount if the lender doesn't pay or goes bankrupt.
 The amount of collateral needed depends on the loan amount.